kubeslice-ent/egs-installation/README.md

      ```

    **Configuration File Setup:**
-   - Configure the `egs-installer-config.yaml` file to enable additional applications installation:
+   - Configure the `egs-installer-config.yaml` file to enable additional applications installation. **For complete configuration examples, see [egs-installer-config.yaml](egs-installer-config.yaml)**:
      ```yaml
      # Enable or disable specific stages of the installation
      enable_install_controller: true               # Enable the installation of the Kubeslice controller